Andrew-S-Rosen/cbe504/main.typ

 $<eq:fake_dual_sr>
 However, this is not the case.
 Species $"A"^*$ cannot react with species $"B"^*$ unless they are nearest neighbors.
-Therefore, we need to account for this in our rate expression, similar how we needed to account for the probability of adjacent sites in our dissociative adsorption example from #ref(<dissociative-adsorption>).
+Therefore, we need to account for this in our rate expression, similar to how we needed to account for the probability of adjacent sites in our dissociative adsorption example from #ref(<dissociative-adsorption>).

 With this knowledge and in analogy with the statistical corrections introduced in #ref(<dissociative-adsorption>), the rate expression can be given by